qupath/qupath-docs/README.md

 `make html` will make the HTML version of the website, which is probably the most useful option.

-Alternatively, you can run `sphinx-autobuild` to run a HTTP server and have the HTML files automatically rebuilt when any changes are made:
+Alternatively, you can install `sphinx-autobuild` and `watchfiles` into your virtual environment to run a HTTP server and have the HTML files automatically rebuilt when any changes are made:

 ```bash
 sphinx-autobuild . _build/html